jaeyk/digital_data_collection_workshop/A_syllabus.md

 # Research Workshop on Computational Tools for Digital Data Collection

+If you have comments, questions, or suggestions, then [create an issue](https://github.com/jaeyk/digital_data_collection_workshop/issues).

 ## Description

 The focus of this workshop is on digital data collection using computational tools in the programming language R. Three lecture-style sessions will introduce graduate students to advanced techniques in web-scraping, pdf-scraping, and social media scraping.
 Three seminar-style courses will provide graduate students with the opportunities to receive feedback on strategies for collecting data.